Shark Pictures

 Abundance: Maybe locally abundant in shallow bays in the Sea of Cortez.
 Commonly encountered resting/foraging in the surf zone in Southern California.

-Behavior: Nocturnal.
+Behavior: Probably nocturnal.
 Lays motionless during the day.
 Digs for worms and crustaceans at night.

 Reproduction: Ovoviviparous.
 Male grasps female from behind and attempts to subdue her and turn her over to mate.
 See images below: